erebboah/AdvancedInformatics_Week6-10_Pipelines/README.md

 I made DESeq2 objects using Dr. Long's provided code.

-We are roughly following section [2.4.3 Starting from count tables on page 10](https://bioc.ism.ac.jp/packages/2.14/bioc/vignettes/DESeq2/inst/doc/beginner.pdf).
+We are roughly following section 2.4.3, Starting from count tables on [page 10](https://bioc.ism.ac.jp/packages/2.14/bioc/vignettes/DESeq2/inst/doc/beginner.pdf).
 The `countdata` is `RNAseq/counts/counts_100samples_flybaseIDs.tsv` and the `coldata` (metadata) is `RNAseq/RNAseq384_SampleCoding.txt`, subsetted to match the 100 samples I processed in order of the columns in `countdata`.
 I used `design=~TissueCode`, which tells DESeq2 that the experimental design is simply based on different tissues.
 There can be complicated designs with multiple experimental variabes.